sendgrid/sendgrid-ruby/TROUBLESHOOTING.md

 <a name="versioning"></a>
 ## Versioning

 We follow the MAJOR.MINOR.PATCH versioning scheme as described by [SemVer.org](http://semver.org).
-Therefore, we recommend that you always pin (or vendor) the particular version you are working with to your code and never auto-update to the latest version.
-Especially when there is a MAJOR point release, since that is guaranteed to be a breaking change.
+Therefore, we recommend that you always pin (or vendor) the particular version you are working with your code and never auto-update to the latest version.
+Especially when there is a MAJOR point release since that is guaranteed to be a breaking change.
 Changes are documented in the [CHANGELOG](CHANGELOG.md) and [releases](https://github.com/sendgrid/sendgrid-ruby/releases) section.

 <a name="environment"></a>
 ## Environment Variables and Your Twilio SendGrid API Key